 On June 30, 2000, Vical and Aventis Pharma, the pharmaceutical company of Aventis S.A., entered into a license agreement granting Aventis Pharma rights to use Vical's naked DNA gene transfer technology to deliver a growth factor gene for which Aventis Pharma holds rights.
-The agreement resulted in an initial payment to Vical of \$1.5 million in July 2000, and could generate milestone payments plus royalties if products advance through commercialization.
-Vical accrued \$1.5 million of revenue in June 2000 for this agreement.
+The agreement resulted in an initial payment to Vical of \$1.5 million in July 2000, and could generate milestone payments and royalties if products advance through commercialization.

-On February 24, 2000, Vical and Human Genome Sciences, Inc. (HGS) signed a reciprocal royalty-bearing license.
+On February 24, 2000, Vical and Human Genome Sciences, Inc., or HGS, signed a reciprocal royalty-bearing license.
 Under the agreement, Vical has the option to exclusively license up to three genes from HGS for gene-based product development.
 HGS has the option to license Vical's naked DNA gene delivery technology for use in up to three gene-based products.
-In addition, Vical granted an exclusive, royalty-bearing license to Vascular Genetics, Inc. (VGI), a company in which HGS is a major shareholder, for naked DNA delivery of a gene with potential use for revascularization.
-In exchange, Vical received shares of Preferred Stock Series B of Vascular Genetics, Inc. This investment was recorded at estimated fair value of \$5.0 million on the date of investment and is reflected as Investment, at cost, in the accompanying balance sheet.
+In addition, Vical granted an exclusive, royalty-bearing license to Vascular Genetics, Inc., or VGI, a company in which HGS is a major shareholder, for naked DNA delivery of a gene with potential use for revascularization.
+In exchange, Vical received shares of Preferred Stock Series B of VGI.
+This investment was recorded at estimated fair value of \$5.0 million on the date of investment and is reflected as Investment, at cost, in the accompanying balance sheet.
 The investment is being accounted for on the cost method.
 Vical also recorded a liability for deferred revenue of \$5.0 million.
 This deferred revenue is being recognized ratably each month through September 30, 2004.

-6. COMMITMENTS
+COMMITMENTS